 Make sure your new pet is in the best of health!
 We offer new puppy and kitten exams, litter exams, and health certificates.

 Your aging pet may require special care, diet, or medication.
-Your veterinarian will do a complete screening for any health problems or nutritional concerns.
+Your veterinarian will provide a complete physical exam and appropriate blood tests to screen for any health problems.

 Your dog or cat's oral health is key to maintaining their overall health.
 Pets may adjust to living with oral pain and may not show signs of discomfort.
 During the oral exam, we will look at the teeth, tongue, and oral cavity.
 Our veterinarians and staff members are certified and trained in current techniques for animal dentistry and will suggest preventative measures to maintain your pet's oral health.
 With the correct preventative measures, your pet can achieve maximum oral health, preventing more serious dental disease.